Conventional Routing VS Attribute Routing

 }

-You can see in the above code, the datatype of RouteExistingFiles property is bool so it can be true or false.
-When it is true, then the RoutingModule will handle all the requests that match the defined URL pattern in RouteConfig class.
+You can see in the above code, that the datatype of the RouteExistingFiles property is bool so it can be true or false.
+When it is true, then the RoutingModule will handle all the requests that match the defined URL pattern in the RouteConfig class.
 Otherwise, when this property is set to false, UrlRoutingModule will never handle any request.

 This can be done by using IgnoreRoute() method.
-The ignoreroute method will stop accessing the routes defined in IgnoreRoute parameters.
-The method looks like,
+The ignore route method will stop accessing the routes defined in IgnoreRoute parameters.
+The method looks like.

 public static void IgnoreRoute(string url);